 Whether you’re a C-suite executive overseeing a rebranding effort, a CMO managing multiple, integrated campaigns, or a content strategy specialist outlining your master plan for the year ahead, you will benefit from these seven branding insights gleaned from a cinematic universe that’s much closer than you think.

 Along the way, examples from three marketing juggernauts (i.e., Disney, Marvel and Star Wars) will reveal insights you can use to make your content marketing shine and build your branding effort from the inside out — whether you’re selling insurance or potato chips.

 When George Lucas’ “Star Wars” hit theaters in 1977, no one expected much.
 The expansive space opera seemed doomed from the start.
 But Lucas knew he had something attractive — a timeless story that fulfilled every one of the 12 steps of the hero’s journey.

-Having consulted with mythology experts and been personally steeped in history and political perspective, Lucas knew the culture was yearning for something hopeful.
-After Watergate, Vietnam and the rampant inflation of the 1970s, moviegoers were hungry for a hero they could believe in, root for and relate to.
+He consulted with mythology experts and became personally steeped in history and political perspective.
+Through these experiences, Lucas knew the culture was yearning for something hopeful.
+After Watergate, Vietnam and the rampant inflation of the 1970s, moviegoers were hungry for a hero they could believe in.
+They wanted someone to root for and relate to.
 Luke Skywalker was that hero and 41 unimaginable years later, his story was finally complete.
 An arc that spanned three generations remains relevant today.